 - Lit. thinks he is acting improperly towards his virgin

-8 Now concerning foods offered to idols: We know that “We all have knowledge.”
-But knowledge puffs up, whereas love builds up.
-2 If anyone thinks he knows something, he does not yet know as he ought to know.
-3 But if anyone loves God, he is known by Him.
-4 Therefore, concerning the eating of foods offered to idols, we know that “In this world an idol is nothing at all,” and that “There is no God but one.”1 5 For even if there are so-called “gods,” whether in heaven or on earth (as indeed there are many “gods” and many “lords”), 6 yet for us there is but one God, the Father, from whom are all things, and for whom we live; and one Lord Jesus Christ, through whom are all things, and through whom we live.
+4 So then: In regard to eating foods offered to idols, we know that “In this world an idol is nothing at all,” and that “There is no God but one.”2 5 For even if there are so-called “gods,” whether in heaven or on earth (as in fact there are many “gods” and many “lords”), 6 yet for us there is but one God—the Father—from whom are all things, and for whom we live; and one Lord Jesus Christ, through whom are all things, and through whom we live.

-- Paul appears to be quoting Corinthian slogans
+- Paul appears to be quoting a common Corinthian affirmation

 - Lit. destroyed